-As soon as you submit all required documents and fees, including financial documents, and have met all admission requirements, your application will be reviewed for admission by the School of Graduate and Professional Studies.
-If you are admitted for graduate study, the Office of International Student Admissions and Services will issue your I-20.
+All international non-immigrant applicants must have all required documents, application fee, financial documents, and meet all admission requirements in order for the Office of International Student Admission and Services to recommend your application for admission by the School of Graduate and Professional Studies.
+Once a decision is made, School of Graduate and Professional Studies will notify ISAS office to process the acceptance or denial decision.
+If you are admitted for graduate study, ISAS will issue your Form I-20.

 Should you have any questions regarding academic admission requirements, please contact the Office of Graduate Admissions at (816) 559-5627 or gradschool@park.edu.
-Questions regarding I-20 and visa issues should be directed to the OISAS at (816) 584-6820, (816) 584-6508 or international@park.edu.
+Questions regarding Form I-20 and visa issues should be directed to the ISAS at (816) 584-6820 or international@park.edu.